JuliaManifolds/Manopt.jl/docs/src/tutorials/HowToDebug.md

 - the last number in the array is used with [`DebugEvery`](@ref) to print the debug only every $i$th iteration.
 - Any Symbol is converted into certain debug prints

-Certain symbols starting with a capital letter are mapped to certain prints, e.g. `:Cost` is mapped to [`DebugCost`](@ref)`()` to print the current cost function value.
+Certain symbols starting with a capital letter are mapped to certain prints, for example `:Cost` is mapped to [`DebugCost`](@ref)`()` to print the current cost function value.
 A full list is provided in the [`DebugActionFactory`](@ref).
 A special keyword is `:Stop`, which is only added to the final debug hook to print the stopping criterion.

 Any symbol with a small letter is mapped to fields of the [`AbstractManoptSolverState`](@ref) which is used.
 This way you can easily print internal data, if you know their names.

 Let’s look at an example first: If we want to print the current iteration number, the current cost function value as well as the value `ϵ` from the [`ExactPenaltyMethodState`](@ref).
-To keep the amount of print at a reasonable level, we want to only print the debug every 25th iteration.
+To keep the amount of print at a reasonable level, we want to only print the debug every twentyfifth iteration.

 Then we can write